-FAR BELOW BASIC, BE LOW BASIC, AND BASIC PRO FICIENT AND A ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 38% 220 GENDER: About seven percent more boys than girls at our school scored Proficient or Advanced.
-Girls 31% 200 English proficient 49% 261 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 9% 159 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 32% 342 INCOME: About 16 percent fewer students from lower-income families scored Proficient or Advanced than our Not low income 48% 78 other students.
-Learning disabled DATA STATISTICA ALLY UNRELIABLE N/S 29 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 36% 391 tested with learning disabilities was too small to be statistically significant.
-Asian American DATA STATISTICA ALLY UNRELIABLE N/S 29 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Filipino DATA STATISTICA ALLY UNRELIABLE N/S 23 differ from school to school.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 53% 87 GENDER: About the same percentage of boys and girls at our school scored Proficient or Advanced.
+Girls 52% 94 English proficient 60% 148 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 16% 32 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 52% 178 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A 3 were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 2 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 53% 179 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino 49% 143 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
-Hispanic/Latino 31% 331 White/Other DATA STATISTICA ALLY UNRELIABLE N/S 26

 SOURCE: The scores for the CST are from the spring 2010 test cycle.
 County and state averages represent middle schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.

-WA: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because the number of valid test scores is not large enough to be meaningful.
+N/A: Not applicable.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
+N/S: Not statistically significant.
+While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.